Los Angeles Daily Journal

 Eight-Month Appearance

-İİİİİİİİAlsdorf sent the painting to a Los Angeles art dealer to be seen by
+İİİİİİİİAlsdorf sent the painting to a Los Angeles art dealer to be

 prospective buyers but shipped it back to Chicago the morning she was